filecoin-project/lotus/documentation/en/install-systemd-services.md

 ## Controlling services

 All service can be controlled with the `systemctl`.
 A few basic control commands are listed below.
-To get detailed infos about the cpabilities of the `systemctl` command please consult your distributions man pages by running:
+To get detailed infos about the capabilities of the `systemctl` command please consult your distributions man pages by running:

 ```sh
 $ man systemctl